shumphreys2/shumphreys2.github.io/_posts/2025-01-30-GitHub-SSH-Keys.md

 Enter passphrase for key '/home/shumphreys/.ssh/id_ed25519_shumphreys_github':
 Hi shumphreys2!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```
+Note there are other considerations where HTTPS may be preferable, and there are additional PAT/credential storage mechanisms beyond the .git/config file.
+See the HappyWithR blog linked below for examples.
 ## References
 [GitHub SSH instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 [Using the SSH config file, at Linuxize.com](https://linuxize.com/post/using-the-ssh-config-file/)